OrangeFox86/DreamcastControllerUsbPico/README.md

 ### Generating Data Bits

 For each bit, one line of the maple bus acts as a clock while the other is the data to be sampled.
-The two lines trade their function for each bit.
-The first bit has **A** acting as clock and **B** acting as data.
-The next bit has **B** acting as clock and **A** acting as data.
-Line **A** acts as clock again the bit after that.
+A data bit is clocked when the designated clock line transitions from HIGH to LOW.
+The two lines trade their function after each bit.
+Line **A** acts as clock and **B** acts as data for the first bit.
+Line **B** acts as clock and **A** acts as data for the next bit.
+Line **A** acts as clock again for the bit after that.
 The pattern repeats until all data is transmitted.
-A data bit is clocked when the designated clock line transitions from HIGH to LOW.

 Each state transition can be broken down into 3 phases:
 - Phase 1 - Clock Conditioning: Bring clock HIGH and keep data at the state it was previously